BIGJRA/BIGJRA.github.io/reborn.md

 |Pineco            |5  |Pineco            |5  |
 |Mothim            |4  |**Wormadam**      |4  |

-To this day I don't really understand "Rare" vs. "Common" headbutt trees... but you can always evolve a Burmy to get the other one if it's not working out.
+To this day I don't really understand "Rare" vs. "Common" headbutt trees... but you can always evolve a Burmy to get the other evolution if you really want to.

 You'll find hidden *Purple Shard* and *Green Shard* here, but we can't go left or right in this area quite yet.
 Instead, head up and enter Route 1 proper... but prepare yourself.